GoogleForCreators/web-stories-wp/assets/src/dashboard/templates/README.md

 # Template Generation From Raw Story JSON

-`templates/raw` is a dumping ground for raw story json output from the editor, which is then interpretted as a template.
+`templates/raw` is a dumping ground for raw story json output from the editor, which is then interpreted as a template.

 ## Getting The Raw Story JSON

 To get the raw story json, simply create a new story in the web story editor.
 Open your network tab and save the story.
 You should see a network request that contains a large json, this json should have a field in it named `story_data`.

 Right click `story_data` and click `Store as global variable`.
 The variable should now be saved as `temp1`.
 Go to the console and enter `copy(temp1)`.
-The story data should now be coppied to your clip board and ready to paste into a file in this folder `templates/raw/<template_name>.json`.
+The story data should now be copied to your clip board and ready to paste into a file in this folder `templates/raw/<template_name>.json`.

 ## Formatting Media Names In Story Creation